-Recently while hiking through the woods near my home in Connecticut I was reflecting on this year and thinking about what I was intending for 2018.
+Recently while hiking through the woods near my home in Connecticut I was reflecting on this year and thinking about what I was intending for the coming year.
 I do this every year and it serves me well!

-And….the Winters Solstice is tomorrow, Thursday, December 21, 2017.
-It marks the shortest day of the year and the longest night.
+The Winter Solstice marks the shortest day of the year and the longest night.
 In many cultures it is noted as a time to celebrate the gradual return of the light.
 It asks us to think about what area of your life or behavior or situation has kept you in the dark?

 One of my favorite quotes by Marianne Williamson says something to the effect of “We don’t get to the light through endless investigation of the darkness, we get to the light by going to the light.”